Data Lake, Cloud Storage, S3, Azure, Object Storage

 Conclusion

 Building a modern data lake on cloud storage requires thoughtful architecture that balances flexibility with governance.
-By leveraging the unique strengths of AWS S3, Azure Data Lake Storage, or Google Cloud Storage, implementing a structured zone-based approach, and integrating streaming data through robust platforms and Kafka, you can create a scalable foundation for analytics that evolves with your organization's needs.
-The key is starting with clear patterns while remaining adaptable as new technologies and requirements emerge.
+By leveraging the unique strengths of AWS S3, Azure Data Lake Storage, or Google Cloud Storage, implementing a structured zone-based approach, and adopting open table formats like Apache Iceberg with unified catalogs, you can create a scalable foundation for analytics that evolves with your organization's needs.

 Sources and References